wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 ```
 [authentication.authenticator.oidc.parameters]
 enableIatValidation = true
-iatValidityPeriod = "30"
+iatValidityPeriod = "150"
 ```

-- `iatValidityPeriod` should be in minutes.
+- `iatValidityPeriod` should be in seconds.

 - If the `iat` claim validation is enabled in the PrimaryIS, the token shouldn’t be issued before the specified time.